Classification of non-Fermi liquids and universal superconducting fluctuations: Introduction

 In this paper, we classify universality classes of non-Fermi liquids through their projective fixed points and characterize their superconducting fluctuations and emergent symmetries.
 There is a large body of literature on superconductivity in non-Fermi liquids, which is primarily based on the Eliashberg formalism, the RG flow of the pairing interaction for low angular momentum channels, and numerical simulations\cite{ PhysRevD.59.094019, PhysRevB.91.115111, PhysRevB.102.024524, PhysRevB.102.024525, PhysRevB.102.094516, PhysRevB.103.024522, PhysRevB.103.184508, PhysRevB.104.144509, PhysRevB.95.165137, PhysRevB.92.205104, PhysRevB.94.115138, CHUBUKOVSC, PhysRevB.91.115111, ABANOV3, PhysRevB.95.174520, LEDERERREV, LEDERER, PhysRev.135.A550, PhysRevB.69.020505, PhysRevB.95.165137, HAUCK2020168120, PhysRevB.107.L041103}.
 In this work, we use the field-theoretic functional renormalization group formalism\cite{BORGES2023169221} for capturing all universal low-energy crossovers that are present in non-Fermi liquids.
 The field-theoretic functional RG is similar to the traditional functional RG\cite{ POLCHINSKIFRG, WETTERICH, MORRIS, REUTER, ROSA, HOFLING, HONERKAMP, GIES, GIES2, BRAUN, METZNER, doi:10.1080/00018732.2013.862020, PhysRevB.61.13609, PhysRevLett.102.047005, PhysRevB.61.7364, SCHERER, JANSSEN2, MESTERHAZY, PhysRevB.87.045104, EBERLEINMETZNER, PLATT, WANGEBERLEIN, JANSSEN, MAIEREBERLEIN, EBERLEIN2, EBERLEIN3, JAKUBCZYK, MAIER, TORRES} in that it keeps track of the RG flow in the space of coupling functions, but it has a different goal.
 The goal of the field-theoretic functional RG is to isolate the minimal set of coupling functions, in terms of which all low-energy observables are determined within errors that vanish as positive powers of the energy scale.
 While its validity is limited to the low-energy realm, it is easier to control where it is valid.
 Therefore, it uses renormalizable field theories, which include all gapless degrees of freedom, but with the minimal set of coupling functions needed for characterizing universal low-energy physics.
 However, some complications arise in metallic renormalizable theories, compared with relativistic field theories.
-Low-energy modes can, in principle, exchange large momenta and bring the Fermi momentum scale into the low-energy scaling, altering the nature of an operator from what the dimensional analysis naively suggests\cite{ BORGES2023169221, PhysRevLett.128.106402, f3lc-rq2n, IPSITA}.
-One should include all couplings that give rise to infrared singularities, even though they are seemingly `irrelevant' by power counting.
+Low-energy modes can, in principle, exchange large momenta and bring the Fermi momentum scale into the low-energy scaling, altering the nature of an operator from what the dimensional analysis naively suggests\cite{ BORGES2023169221, PhysRevLett.128.106402,f3lc-rq2n,IPSITA}.
+In local theories, scattering processes with general momentum transfer are required to be present.\footnote{ For recent progress made in solvable non-local theories and their superconducting instabilities, see Refs. \cite{doi:10.1143/JPSJ.61.2056,Phillips:2020aa,Huang:2022aa,Mai:2026aa}. } One should include all couplings that give rise to infrared singularities, even though they are seemingly `irrelevant' by power counting.